 “I’m now focused on setting up alliances with other small businesses like mine.
 And I’d like to spend more time volunteering to mentor other people transitioning out of traditional work and into their own businesses.”

 Learning beyond the subjects

-And Dayle found that postgraduate study at CSU isn’t just theory and practice.
+And Dayle found that postgraduate study at Charles Sturt isn’t just theory and practice.

 “I feel that while studying my postgraduate course I really developed the ability to look at all the arguments on a topic, not just the ones that are aligned with my point of view.
 I learned from having to explore all the academic theories to consider other approaches.
 You can come to your own conclusions, but you need to be open and understand alternative ways of looking at things.

 “Study helped me assess what was important in my life.
 It becomes a lot easier to prioritise the things that help you to grow and fulfil you.
 A lot of people might be concerned about what they have to give up in order to fit study in.
 But study helps you understand what’s important to you.
 You don’t take it on lightly.
 With your eye on the longer term prize – more choices, career security, network, personal growth – you can stay motivated to reach those goals.”